ketkiambekar/google-hash-code-2021/Traffic/README.md

 ### Instructions to run
 1) Clone the repository
-2) Execute the command  "python traffic.py a.text".
+2) Execute the command  "python traffic.py a.txt".
 Substitute "a.txt" with other inputfile names for each run.